 ARE YOU CONFIDENT THAT YOUR BIKE IS UP TO A LONG JOURNEY?

 Don’t make any big repairs or modifications just before a long trip, in case there are unforeseen complications, but do get your bike serviced and ensure that it has a good set of tyres.
 However confident you feel about your machine, it’s a wise precaution to also have some breakdown cover in place.
+On the flip side, if you’re planning a motorcycle road trip and haven’t found the perfect bike yet, simply do a quick search for “Harley-Davidson Cruisers in Houston” or wherever your geographical location is, and you’ll be sure to find the perfect bike for the perfect motorcycle road trip.

 KNOW YOUR LIMITS